Hash-2003/hr-intelligence-platform/README.md

 - The current policy retrieval method is keyword-based rather than embedding-based.
 - Source metadata is persisted, but responses do not yet include source citations in the text.
-- No real HRIS, calendar, leave-management, payroll, or legal system is integrated.
+- No real HRIS, calendar, leave-management, payroll, legal, or email-sending system is integrated.
+- The draft approval workflow does not send emails yet.
 - The system uses controlled local policy documents rather than an admin document management interface.
 - LLM responses depend on the configured provider and model.
 - The current memory retrieval strategy is simple and deterministic.
 - SQLite is suitable for local development, not high-concurrency production deployment.
 - There is no authentication or role-based access control yet.
 - Crisis-sensitive or non-HR emergency messages are not yet handled by a dedicated Safety Agent.
+- PII and sensitive-data redaction before LLM calls is planned but not yet implemented.

 ## Project Status

-Core backend functionality, controlled document ingestion, traceable policy context retrieval, request persistence, memory, audit logging, and automated tests are implemented.
+Core backend functionality, controlled document ingestion, traceable policy context retrieval, request persistence, memory, audit logging, email-like webhook intake, deterministic leave date handling, draft response workflow, risk-based review metadata, and automated tests are implemented.